Building, testing and installing

 • MPFR, at least version 4.1.0 (https://mpfr.org/)

-On a typical Linux or Unix-like system where Autotools is available (see below for instructions using CMake), FLINT can be built and installed as follows:
+If building from a release on a typical Linux or Unix-like system (see below for instructions using CMake), FLINT can be configured, built and installed as follows:

 ./configure